tytydraco/yessleep/out/Ive_worked_as_my_villages_apothecary_for_fifty_years_Two_weeks_ago_old_death_bloomed_from_my_home_soil.md

 The clouds burst like an infected cyst, spewing a deluge.
 Rain pelted my body.
 The entire village scrambled to get inside.

-Fuck this climate, fuck this village, and, most of all, fuck Omar.
+*You know what?
+Fuck this climate, fuck this village, and, most of all, fuck Omar.*

 I sprinted home, drenched clothes slapping an irritating rhythm against my wet skin.
 Left the water jugs lying in the dirt.